The language of wine and its misuse

 Acacia foudres in Mustiguillo

 The French are not far behind.
 They use élevage or élever to refer to wine aging.
 But it means much more.
 It is the pedagogical act that is part of their “education”, because the verb means -also- to educate.
 Therefore, it refers to maturation and refinement and not to aging.
-The French go further because the verb also means to elevate and that is already a big word because this process that happens in the barrel is not only to educate or to raise, it also means to elevate to a higher degree that could be talking to God.
+The French go further because the verb also means to elevate.
+This is also serendipitous since the transformation in barrel is not only to educate or to raise, it also means to elevate to a higher degree.

 Aging refers to the ability to last in time.
 It is the process by which wines are modified, acquiring their own bouquet, it is the experience that wine undergoes after maturation and refinement, passing through education, until it reaches eternity.